• SetTimeRight fail!

 ferdinandF

-Hello @orestiskon, without any further questions, we will consider this topic as solved by Tuesday, November the 2nd and flag it accordingly.
+Hello @wilsonic, without any further questions we will consider this topic as solved by Friday, December the 17th.
 Thank you for your understanding, Ferdinand

 0 Votes